Element On-Premise Documentation

 Once you have a server with one of these installed, please head over to Single Node Installations

-Our Installer can handle the installation of Element Enterprise into your production kubernetes (k8s) environment.
+Our Installer can handle the installation of Element Enterprise into your existing production kubernetes (k8s) environment.

 Please make note of the database hostname, database name, user, and password as you will need these to begin the installation.